Sayre School: Notable alumni

-Notable past Sayre students include Nobel Laureate William Lipscomb, woman suffragist Laura Clay, settlement school founder Katherine Pettit, Josh Hopkins, Byrd Spilman Dewey and actress Ashley Judd.
+Notable past Sayre students include Nobel Laureate William Lipscomb, woman suffragist Laura Clay, settlement school founder Katherine Pettit, Josh Hopkins, Byrd Spilman Dewey, pro tennis player Susan Sloane, and actresses Ashley Judd and Leah Lail.

 Athletics

 Sayre's sports teams are called the Spartans.
 Their school colors are blue and gold.
 Notably, the school has a "no-cut" policy for its sports teams, meaning that any student can participate on an athletic team, regardless of ability, if he or she wishes to do so.

+Former NFL and Marshall University quarterback Chad Pennington was hired in 2018 to be coach of Sayre's new football team.
+In his first year of coaching, he led the team to a 3–5 record.
+In 2023, the team would go 10–0 during the regular season and making it to the quarter-finals in the 1A tournament.
+This dominance would continue into the 2024 season, where the Spartans claimed their first Class 1A State Championship.